GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Cordogobil
 It appears to be a cordo gourd which has sprouted two short eye stalks on the front and a single long sinewous arm has grown from its stem.
 It has also developed a toothless maw which remains shut at all times, save to feed.
+It is believed that a perfect cordo left unharvested will become a cordogobil.

+Can inflict piercing attack with disadvantage when brawling or attacked unarmed.
+It can climb with its hand.
+It hops to get around most places.
+It can grapple a small enough foe with its hand.
+It is dirven by the desire to feed on cordos.

 **Creature Type**: Trillipedes are Insect creatures.